Yarmouth Age-Friendly Team Updates

 Winner and National Finalists will be recognized at the opening reception of the 19th Global Intergenerational Conference, taking place June 14th in Milwaukee, Wisconsin.

 Yarmouth, MA – MetLife Foundation and Generations United proudly announced today that Yarmouth, Massachusetts, has been selected as a National Finalist for the 2017 MetLife Foundation/Generations United America’s Best Intergenerational Communities Awards.
-Since 2012, the awards program has recognized 24 innovative communities across America that are leading the way by incorporating intergenerational solutions that engage the wisdom and vitality of all generations.
+Since 2012, the awards program has recognized 24 innovative communities across America that are leading the way by

 “We congratulate Town of Yarmouth on being the National Finalist.
 They show promising potential for becoming a place where members of every generation thrive and want to live,” notes Donna Butts, executive director of Generations United.